iamneerajsingh/sfc360.github.io/Copilotpromtps.md

 ## To automate the creation of the Flashcards run the below prompt on copilot

-Flashcard Prompt: I am creating a 10 question flashcard that will be hosted on <Add Platform here-eg Onenote>. i will be sharing AI-102 learn module  one by one, you need to go through each topic and subtopic and create the top 10 flashcard that can help me recall the topics <attach AZ-102-Module-01 powerpoint or link to AZ-102 study guide>
+Flashcard Prompt: I am creating a 10 question flashcard that will be hosted on ---Add Platform here-eg Onenote---. i will be sharing AI-102 learn module  one by one, you need to go through each topic and subtopic and create the top 10 flashcard that can help me recall the topics <attach AZ-102-Module-01 powerpoint or link to AZ-102 study guide>

 <img width="1491" height="1067" alt="fv" src="https://github.com/user-attachments/assets/a3ac8c74-f592-4bc7-9c0e-e112ff16969e" />